 Trend No. 1: The Rise of ECMO

 According to Edward Darling, MS, CCP, an associate professor in the Department of Cardiovascular Perfusion at SUNY Upstate Medical University, an emerging trend is the use of a modified heart-lung machine with ECMO outside the OR.
-The increase of H1N1 cases is to thank for the
+The increase of H1N1 cases is to thank for the increase in the use of ECMO for adults and children.

 In addition to operating the heart-lung machine outside the OR, you might have the opportunity to participate in more hybrid procedures in the OR like thoracic endovascular aortic repair.